 School safety issues

 Monitoring or overseeing any enforcement activities of any City Department, including but not limited to, enforcement of this Code, enforcement of traffic laws, or enforcement of state criminal or civil laws

-The seven-member commission will hold its regular meetings on the fourth Monday of each month at 4:00pm.
+The five-member commission will hold its regular meetings on the fourth Monday of each month at 4:00pm.